Production-Grade AI Agent Architecture: Patterns That Actually Work

-How to design and build AI agent systems that actually work in production.
-Covers orchestration patterns, memory systems, tool calling, and observability.
+Learn how to design and build production-grade AI agent systems.
+Covers orchestration patterns, memory systems, tool calling, observability, and real-world lessons.

-After building and deploying multiple agent systems, here's the architecture patterns that actually survive contact with real users.
+After building and deploying multiple agent systems, these are the architecture patterns that actually survive contact with real users.

 The Core Agent Loop